"Somebody made a remark that 'The Herd of Kettles' are arriving"

 Volunteers from all strata of society were responsible for greeting Ugandan Asians after arriving at UK airports.
 Some already had family who came to collect them.

 Volunteers took on the roles of advisers, interpreters, ground staff and administrative staff, helping the new arrivals with any language barriers and offering them reassurance.

 Food and bedding were also given where there was a need for them.

 The British government had set up shelters and army type camps around various places in the United Kingdom.

 There were seventeen refugee camps around the country.
-They include a former RAF base (Hemswell, North Lincolnshire), an ex-RAF station (Stradishall, Suffolk).
+They include a former RAF base (Hemswell, North Lincolnshire), and an ex-RAF station (Stradishall, Suffolk).

 There were also several disused and cold isolated quarters across widespread places, accommodating over 20,000 people.
 These include Hounstone (Somerset), Yeovil (Somerset), Lingfield (Surrey), Greenham Common (Berkshire) and Tywyn (North-West Wales).